wssimms/gssquared/Docs/ControlOverlay.md

 * Font
 * Font Color

+## Container Sub-clases

+Do I really need subclasses?
+Or just init different instances of Container?
+Try it as the latter first.

+### Drives Container
+### Slots Container
+### Control Buttons Container
+### Computer Type Display Container

+### Modal Selection Container

+Since we draw the Containers one at a time, and, we don't check for any overlap, a container later in the list will cover up a container earlier in the list.
+We can have the Modal container Visible flag change.

+Thus, we need to check events BACKWARDS in the Containers list.
+Draw bottom up - check top down.

 ## Event handling

 Each entry to our event loop handler, (each 1/60th second), check for:
 * Mouse hover: is mouse in a container?
 If so, which tile is it in?
 Mark that tile as hover, and all others as not hover.
 * Mouse click: is mouse in container?
 If so, find if it's in a tile.
 If so, call the click callback for that tile.

+# Assets

+Instead of having many different files we load, have a single file for display assets.
+This is called a "sprite sheet" or "texture atlas".

+This uses a single texture that is preloaded into GPU memory.
+Then we have an array of image coordinates that map to various parts of the texture.
+Instead of creating lots of separate image handles, we're just tracking rects.
+And then drawing them is straightforward: blit a rectangle from the texture atlas to the display.

+For Disk Drives, we'll have for example variations of a Disk II:

+Drive light: on and off (x 2 versions)
+Drive sticker: 1 / 2 (x 2 versions)
+Drive door: open (umounted) / closed (mounted) (2 versions)

+That's four versions.
+So no multiple drawing calls.
+We just pick the right image and blit that.
+Same for UniDisk 3.5, and hard drive images.

+This will also be handy for all of the various buttons we want.

+Keep track of last state, and current state, and only redraw onto the cpTexture if the state has changed.
+So then we could have these rects:
+* drive light on and off
+* drive sticker 1 and 2
+* Disk II with drive open/closed.
+* Diskette with blank label

+8 images, instead of 8.
+We draw like this:

+* select Disk II image
+* Select sticker 1 / 2
+* select drive light on / off
+* if hovering, draw a diskette with a blank label.
+* draw the filename on the diskette image

+Again, only redraw if the state has changed.